 Set a start and complete a date each step

 By now, you must have broken down the project into goals and an action plan to meet those goals.
 Assign a start and completion date to each step.
-This will keep on track.
+This will keep you on track.

 Another secret on how to meet your deadlines is to prioritize.
 Ideally, larger tasks that would take more time should be accomplished first.
 People tend to put off larger tasks because they are intimidating.
 The more you put these goals off, the more intimidating things will become and you will end up missing the deadline.